 Bishop Daniel Deng (Diocese of Duk, South Sudan)

-The Diocese of Duk is located within the crossroads of the conflict zone and close to 66,000 of Bishop Daniel's flock live in the displaced camps within South Sudan, and in Refugee Camps in Kenya and Uganda.
-Only about 10% of the above number live in the area.
-Bishop Daniel was consecrated in 2014 and serves faithfully within this region within the areas of peace initiatives, an orphanage project, adult education, and developing the capacity of his clergy.
+The Diocese of Duk is located within a significant conflict zone in South Sudan.
+Many (almost 90%) of the people for whom Bishop Daniel is responsible, live in displaced camps within South Sudan, and in Refugee Camps in Kenya and Uganda.
+Bishop Daniel was consecrated in 2014 and serves faithfully within this region, focusing on peace initiatives, an orphanage project, adult education, and developing the capacity of his clergy.
 In recent times, the people in the Diocese of Duk have continued to undergo significant trials.
 As we partner with the Diocese, we also have the opportunity to provide support at particular times of challenge.

 St Bart’s Liaison: Adam Lowe.